Belly Dancing – Originating in the Arabic world

 Belly dancing is the dance I grew up with.
 It was and still is a part of my everyday life (and the life of Arabic women who love to dance).
-I danced at home, with friends, at wedding and at parties.
+I danced at home, with friends, at weddings and at parties.

 Belly Dancing is an ancient form of dance created by women to entertain women and to help with menstrual pain and strengthen the muscles before and after giving birth.

-Belly dancing is for women of all ages, shapes and sizes… It
+Belly dancing is for women of all ages, shapes and sizes… It:

 - promotes good posture

 - strengthens the back and abdominal muscles especially the pelvic floor

 - increases suppleness and flexibility of the whole body, whilst toning thighs, back, arms, shoulders and stomach

 - it reduces head and back aches as the movement relaxes the muscles